 FUE means the donor hair is removed one group of follicles at a time with no cutting no stitches and no line of scarring.
 There is commonly very little if not no pain afterwards.
 FUE leaves only tiny white dots that are hard to see in the donor area so your hair can be cut short down to No. 1 or 2 with no visible scars.

 Who is FUE suitable for?

-- People wanting to wear their hair very short
+- People wanting to wear their hair very short on sides and back

 - People wanting a rapid recovery with minimal discomfort